 Warriors are the front-line fighters and the backbone of any party under assault.
 They can rely on both melee and ranged weapons.
 Warriors are supplemented by powerful special abilities, gained after years of training, that draw from deep reserves of stamina.
 They can withstand and deliver a great deal of punishment, and usually have a strong understanding of tactics.
 Any race can be a Warrior.

 Screenshots of your past Wardens, Hawkes, and Inquisitors repurposed for use as your original character are permitted so long as they are original looking and not direct rip offs of the default canons.
 If you've played Dragon Age on a PC prior, you can also use Nexus Mods to install more hairstyles, skin tones, etc. to make your characters look even more unique.

 Otherwise, artwork must be credited in your signature to an artist who gave you permission to use their work - and a link back to the artist is mandatory.

-Photos of real people are not permitted.
-You can commission an artist to illustrate something based off of someone, if you want, though.
+Photos of real people are not permitted on our ProBoards site, but you can post them in our #headcanons channel on our Discord server.
+For our ProBoards site you can stil commission an artist to illustrate something based off of someone, if you want, though.

 You'll notice some people have a new avatar every time you refresh the webpage.
 That's called a rotating avatar, and you can make one using various free services online.
 We often use Universal Sig Rotator, as it works for signatures too.
 If you use this feature, when you go to upload your avatar you'll see there's an option to insert a link instead—that's where you can input the link that the Universal Sig Rotator provides you with.
 Don't worry about avatar dimensions, as our forum automatically chooses and resizes for the best fit to our mini-profiles.